Chamber Musician - Diary entries

 Rachmaninoff's role: Chamber Musician

-Notes: Satina notes that this was a concert in honour of Anton Rubinstein, celebrating ‘the 50th year of artistic activity’.
+Notes: Satina correctly recorded Rachmaninoff's participation in a concert in honour of Anton Rubinstein, celebrating ‘the 50th year of artistic activity’, however appears to have mistaken the event for the following year.
+Val'kova (vol. 1, p.
+75) provides conclusive evidence that the concert took place on this date in 1889.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 Moscow, Russia